swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

         var = var + (val - mu)**2
     return (var / n)**0.5
 ```

+**Practice using git:** Since this works again, commit the change to the repository

+    git add stats.py test_stats.py
+    git commit -m "Added more tests for std() and updated function so that is passes all tests."

 Here it becomes very tempting to take an extended coffee break or
 possibly a power lunch.
 But then you remember those pesky infinite values!